 Explore your boundaries and discover your next adventure with The World Nomads Podcast.
 Hosted by Podcast Producer Kim Napier and World Nomads Phil Sylvester, each episode will take you around the world with insights into destinations from travellers and experts.
 They’ll share the latest in travel news, answer your travel questions and fill you in on what World Nomads is up to, including the latest scholarships and guides.
 The World Nomads Podcast is not your usual travel Podcast.
 It’s everything for the adventurous, independent traveller.
 Don’t miss out.
 Subscribe today.

-Speaker 1: Welcome to the World Nomads Podcast delivered by World Nomads, the travel, lifestyle
+Speaker 1: Welcome to the World Nomads Podcast delivered by World Nomads, the travel, lifestyle and insurance brand.

 Speaker 2: There's something about the islands here that touches people so-